 Bouzon Estate

-So go and test it the taste of family tradition.
-For six generations, The Serguier family cultivates vines and wine with passion on the Domaine des Bouzons.
-Today, Marc Serguier, bearer of this heritage, shares his vision with his son Nicolas and his wifeTogether, they continue to create wines of character, imbued with the family spirit that has stood the test of time.
+Go and experience the taste of family tradition.
+For six generations, the Serguier family has passionately cultivated the vine and the wine at Domaine des Bouzons.
+Today, Marc Serguier, the custodian of this heritage, shares his vision with his son Nicolas and his wife.
+Together, they continue to create wines of character, imbued with the family spirit that has stood the test of time.

 Opening hours from January 01 to April 30, 2026